B16CS006/hello-world-webapp/README.md

 * [Where do I create a flock webhook?] (https://dev.flock.com/webhooks)
 * [How do I create a flock webhook?] (https://docs.flock.com/display/flockos/Create+An+Incoming+Webhook)
 * [Handling parameters in Jenkinsfile] (https://www.jenkins.io/doc/book/pipeline/jenkinsfile/#handling-parameters)

+# Notes
+* Use the following command when jenkins is not able to connect to Docker deamon
+> systemctl start docker
+* Use the following to intentionaly failed the build process in jenkins
+> error("Build failed because of this and that..")
+* You can show the dropdown for git branch using gitParameter, i.e. instead of writing the branch user can select the branch for the provided options which are fetch from repo itself
+* You can use success, failure in Post instead of always, if you want to do completely different things in both cases
+* You need to add following volume while running jenkins docker, as docker inside docker is not supported, so you need to use host machine docker
+> /var/run/docker.sock:/var/run/docker.sock